DjjimmyHD/See-Pointy/usefulTerms/general.md

 * This is nifty but very nuanced, when you are creating a class method you have to make a lot of assumptions on how the method will be used could get messy.
 Predicting the future is hard.

+## Type Safety

+* Type safety in .NET has been introduced to prevent the objects of one type from peeking into the memory assigned for the other object.

+## UML

+* Unified Language Modeling

+* Used for modeling the architecture of software

+* Can be used as a blueprint for creating classes

+* Is a language so comes with its own rules and such and such